steven004/pytest_oot/README.rst

 Once the plug-in is installed, the pytest will automatically collect test_*.oot files to get cases, and run each items in the files.
 In a test_*.oot file, each case is a test item, and each line under it is a test step.
+For each test step, the syntax is the same as a code string in checks("code string") function defined in test_steps module.